marcdloeb/CAPP30239_FA22/final_project/README.md

     - census_shapefiles
       - This subdirectory contains the Census tract shapefiles.
 This folder only exists locally, because many of the shapefiles exceed github's 100mb cap
     - street_addresses
-      - This subdirectory contains the CSV recording more than 56,000 street addresses that appear in
+      - This subdirectory contains the CSV recording more than 56,000 street addresses that appear in 20th century University of Chicago print publications
     - neighborhood_polys
+      - This subdirectory contains the polygons used to assign neighborhood names to street address points and census tracts, to enable later aggregation
   - working_data